 - 3 smoked sausages

 - 4 ounces of ham

-1/2 pound of beef tenderloin, salted in pieces
+- 1/2 pound of roast beef (chopped in small pieces)

 Process and Preparation

 You should start with this process 3 days in advance.
-Cook cauliflower, beets and brussels separately, drain and let cool.
-Remember to boil the beets until just cooked, but still firm.
-Cut the onions into medium segments.
-Two days before serving, boil the chicken and meats with parsley adding salt and pepper to your taste .
+Cook cauliflower, brussels sprouts, cabbage, pacaya and green beans and peas, seasoned with a little salt and pepper for 10 minutes, drain and let cool.
+Remember to cook the beets separately, boil the beets until just cooked, but still firm.
+Cook the chicken and meats with parsley adding salt and pepper to your taste.
 Cut the cooked chicken and meats into small pieces and store it.
 Keep the broth to later use it.

-In a large bowl, the meats are already cold and chopped.
-Leave some meat to decorate separately, do the same with some sausages.
-The sardines do not mix with the Fiambre, they are used at the end only as an ornament.
+Leave some meat to decorate separately, do the same with some sausages and sardines, these will be used at the end only as an garnish.

 One day before serving, mix the meats, sausages and vegetables in a large enough glass or container.
 Allow all ingredients to tan during the night in the refrigerator.
 Mixing several times is recommended.

-The next day (November 1st) Fiambre is served, decorating the plate of each diner with lettuce, meats and cheese.
+The next day (November 1st) Fiambre is ready, decorating the plate of each diner with lettuce, meats (reserved for this purpose ) and cheese.
 Finally, place egg and parsley as the final touch to the dish.

 Note : As a healthy recommendation, we would like to suggest you to use organic and natural products to prepare your recipes.
 If you are in Guatemala, ask in Spanish: productos organicos guatemala .